vvr-hub/playwright-bdd-example/README.md

 ## Acknowledgement and Thanks
-- **Vitalets playwright-bdd example** project has been very useful in creating this project
+- **Vitalets playwright-bdd example** project has been very useful in creating this project.
 - The demo website for **Orange HR Management web application** has been very useful for writing sample tests in this project